jbOhland93/cacao_shsongpu/AOloopControl/examples/ARTAO-shs-loop-conf/README.md

 ```

 ### 8.3.
 Compute control matrix (straight)
 The computation for the control matrix expects mask fits files, which were not generated to that point.
-The WFS masking technically happens during referencing, but the file is still required for the calculation.
+The WFS masking technically happens during SHS referencing, but the file is still required for the calculation.
 The following script can be used to generate the masks:
 ```bash
 cacao-aorun-032-RMmkmask -f conf/RMmodesWFS/RMmodesWFS.fits
 ```